JSchantin/blockchain-developer-bootcamp-final-project/README.md

  8. run _http-server_ to start the http-server and to use the frontend localy
  9. now you can access the frontend via an address provided be the http-server
  10. make sure the Metamask network is set to local Host
- 11. connect metamask to the website
+ 11. import an account to Metamask provided by ganache to have test ether to use
- 12. import an account to Metamask provided by ganache to have test ether to use
+ 12. connect metamask to the website by clicking the "connect metamask" button

  Congratulations, you are now able to use the smart contract via the frontend locally!